Follow us on Twitter @Yahoo7_health

 Popping painkillers, vitamin B supplements, rehydrating with water or electrolyte-rich sports drinks are also popular tricks we’ll try in a bid to feel human again.
 However of the 1000 participants surveyed, the majority revealed that the number-one way to settle a queasy next-day stomach is: a good old-fashioned fried breakfast.

-The results were almost unanimous between the sexes too, with 26 per cent of male and 25 per cent of female participants voting for a greasy breakfast as their ultimate hangover cure.
+The results were almost unanimous between the sexes too, with 26 per cent of male and 25 per cent of female participants voting for a greasy fry-up as their ultimate hangover cure.

 And men are more inclined to opt for more alcohol to settle the hangover jitters, with five per cent admitting to being favour of the hair-of-the-dog method, compared to just one per cent of women.